paesanilab/MBX/README.md

 - `optimize` will optimize a given configuration.
 You can optimize a single nrg system, or pass an XYZ file with a set of configurations, in which all of them will be optimized.

 ## PEFs implemented
-All the PEFs implemented and an example of input files and run scripts are provided in `$MBX_HOME/examples/PEFs`.
+All the PEFs implemented, along with examples of input files and scripts to run various types of simulations, are provided in `$MBX_HOME/examples/PEFs`.
 If a surface is not there, its usage is not recommended because it is either not tested or not finalized.
-Example calls with C++, fortran and python are located inside each of the corresponding folders.
+Example calls with C++, Fortran and Python are located inside each of the corresponding folders.

 Please cite the following manuscripts if any of the following PEFs is used:
 - MB-pol